serrif/website/main/docs/introduction.md

 Our <a class="usa-external_link" href="../github/">GitHub</a> organization is used for development for all of our projects, including this website.

+### Server blog
+The [server blog](../blog/) is used for more specific updates of everything that's going on behind the scenes.
+We save new blog posts for information that's really important, though, so you won't be doing too much reading.

 ## Discord
-Our online <a class="usa-external_link" href="https://discordapp.com">Discord</a> server is an extension of our community where anyone can talk in real time.
+Our online <a class="usa-external_link" href="https://discordapp.com">Discord</a> server is an easy-to-use branch of our community where anyone can talk in real time.
 This service is great for sharing content, and for quick support.
 Anyone can [join](/discord/).

 ### Channels
-We have text and voice channels for everyone in the community to use.
+We have text and voice channels that everyone in the community to use.
 We separate a few discussion streams into separate channels to keep conversations more organized.

  * [`#announcements`](https://discord.gg/nuNTR3U) - For important stuff; updates, and server news.
 Only Executives can send messages here.
  * [`#github`](https://discord.gg/TY5Jw2C) - GitHub organization activity log.